Juniper/ansible-junos-stdlib/README.md

 ## Overview of Modules

-This junipernetworks.devices collection includes the following modules:
+This juniper.device collection includes the following modules:

 - **juniper_junos_command** — Execute one or more CLI commands on a Junos device.
 - **juniper_junos_config** — Manipulate the configuration of a Junos device.